marmooo/js-timer-benchmark/README.md

 Suitable for audio playback or when you need a high-precision timer in inactive tabs.
 It is less accurate than setTimeout and setInterval in active tabs.

+## Tips for Web Audio API

+- AudioScheduledSourceNode needs a path to the destionation
+- AudioBufferSourceNode requires AudioBuffer

 ## Build

 ```